Coway (company)

 Coway Co., Ltd. is an international manufacturer of household appliances, water purifiers, air purifiers, bidets, water softeners, and mattresses from South Korea.
-Founded and headquartered in Seoul, Coway is the largest water purifier company in the country and owns subsidiaries in Malaysia, the United States, Thailand, Indonesia, Vietnam, Europe, Japan, and China.
-The company is listed on the Korea Exchange and is a subsidiary of Netmarble since 2019.
-Recently, Coway is also focusing on the bedding products, such as mattresses.
+Founded and headquartered in Seoul, Coway is the largest water purifier, bidet, and mattress company in the country and owns subsidiaries in Malaysia, the United States, Thailand, Indonesia, Vietnam, Europe, Japan, and China.
+The company is listed on the Korea Exchange and owned by Netmarble since 2019.

 History

 Woongjin Group founded the company under the name Woongjin Coway in 1989.

 Beginning with water purifiers designed for the Korean market, Coway gained recognition with its product, the "Coway Water Purifier," launched in 1991.
 The company's commitment to innovation led to the introduction of the "COMPAC Water Purifier (CP-6025)" in 1992, followed by a foray into air purification in 1995.
 With strategic partnerships and research, Coway ascended to the number one spot in South Korea's air purifier and water filter markets by 1999.

 Amid financial concerns, Woongjin Group sold its majority shares in Coway to the private equity fund MBK Partners in 2013, which remained the holding company of Coway until 2018.

 Woongjin briefly reacquired its shares from MBK in late 2018 for 1.68 trillion won (1.4 billion dollars), renaming the company back to Woongjin Coway in the process.
 However, their shares in Coway were put in auction less than a year later.
 Initially, companies such as Carlyle Group, Haier Group and SK Networks placed bids, but all eventually withdrew.
 The bid was later sold to mobile game developer Netmarble for 1.74 trillion won, despite Woongjin initially attempting to sell its shares for more than 2 trillion.
 Netmarble remains the largest holding company of Coway to the present day.

+When Netmarble pursued the acquisition of Coway in 2019, even before the buyout, workers—including the union of Coway's installation and repair technicians ("CS Doctors")—held sit-ins and protests in front of the headquarters, strongly demanding direct employment and job security guarantees.
+The massive conversion cost of approximately 120 billion KRW served as a key variable delaying the acquisition negotiations.
+Subsequently, the conflict intensified with a strike in January 2020.
+However, after months of negotiations, a tentative agreement and final settlement—including the conversion of about 1,500 workers to regular employees and welfare improvements—were reached.
+This concluded the 47-day strike, and the conflict was resolved as the workers returned to the field.
+Consequently, Coway established itself as the company with the second-largest increase in regular employment in 2021, trailing only behind Samsung Electronics.

+In 2021, BTS was selected as the global brand ambassador.
+Coway actively operated businesses across various countries and regions, including Malaysia, the United States, Thailand, China, Indonesia, Vietnam, Japan, and Europe.